Prenatal Support + Childbirth Education

 FREE 30 min consultation to discuss your needs before booking in.

-$200 per 2-hour session in your home, or book 3 x 2-hour sessions for $550 – for families in Greater Brisbane.
+Childbirth education sessions are offered in your home, and are approximately 2 hours each session in your home, or book 3 x 2-hour sessions for $550 – for families in Greater Brisbane.
 Travel fees apply for home visits outside of Brisbane.

 Materials and handouts provided.